 The abundance of most waterbirds is comparable with data collected in the 1980s, and low numbers of some species in the first few years of this project appear to have been due to persistent high tides that made the extensive shallows of the adjacent estuarine unsuitable for foraging.
 In 2001/2002 and particularly in 2002/2003, low tides were experienced in spring/summer, and differences in waterbird numbers between these two years (low numbers in 2001/2002 compared with very high numbers in 2002/2003) can be explained by regional factors.
 In 2001/2002, numbers of migratory waterbirds were reported to be low throughout the South-West, either because of poor breeding success in northern Asia or because birds were using alternative, inland sites.
 These same inland sites may have drawn local waterbird species away from coastal areas.
 In 2002/2003, however, there was an influx of local waterbird species, particularly ducks and swans and the Banded Stilt, suggesting that inland sites were drying out and waterbirds were therefore moving towards coastal locations.
+Number of most species were also high in 2003/2004, when low tides were experienced and many inland wetlands were dry.

 The abundance of waterbirds in the study area appears to be largely determined by factors operating outside the area, because even local waterbird species are highly mobile.
 This background variation makes determining impacts from the Mariners' Cove development difficult to detect.
-The only impact that appears to have occurred was a decline in the abundance of ducks and swans in Zone 1, the area of samphire and pools closest to Mariners' Cove, during the construction phase of summer 1999/2000.
+The only impact that appears to have occurred was a decline in the abundance of ducks and swans in Zone 1, the area of samphire and pools closest to

+Mariners' Cove, during the construction phase of summer 1999/2000.
 This was a short-term effect.